HadrielWonda/GiveAway/crypto/README.md

-# Karna
+# Giveaway

 ## Overview

-Karna is an Hyperledger fabric-based Decentralised Application that enables charities to collect and track their donations directly on the blockchain.
+Giveaway is an Hyperledger fabric-based Decentralised Application that enables charities to collect and track their donations directly on the blockchain.
 The decentralised nature of blockchain allows users to see all of their donations in one place, as well as a transparent view of how their donations were used.

 ## Features